 The couple who were looking forward to flatter sections of the pathe and an ice cream at the end of the day.
 I saw them later in the pub -- he was downing a pint, whilst I had a pot of team with a pint of lemonade chaser.

-The lady and her dogs -- she was having a bench installed down, off the path.
+The elderly lady and her dogs -- she was having a bench installed by two workmen, just off the path.
 She referred to it as her mothers bench.